 The Road to Equality: Successes, Lessons Learned, and How We Can Move Forward Together

 Do you know that women still do not have equal rights under the United States Constitution?
-Please join us for an exclusive screening of the award-winning documentary Equal Means Equal.
-After The film is followed by a panel or group discussion.
+Please join us for a screening of the award-winning documentary Equal Means Equal.
+Following the film, we lead a panel and/or group discussion.

 The History of Voting Rights in the United States: Who, When, Where, and How

 Is voting a right or privilege?
 Who got the vote and when?
 Who still does not have it, and what is being done to extend voting rights to all Americans?
-Amanda Owen discusses the fraught history of the fight for the vote from the founding of America to current initiatives to extend voting rights to all Americans.
+A speaker leads a discussion about the fraught history of the fight for the vote from the founding of America to current initiatives to extend voting rights to all Americans.

 Rebels, Organizers, Nomads and Scribes: The Foot Soldiers of the Women's Suffrage Movement